neroden/timetable_kit/README.rst

 =======
 Copyright 2021, 2022 Nathanael Nerode.

+Some fonts and icons are from other sources and have their own copyrights and licenses, noted in their directories or files.

 Notes
 =====
 Licensed under GNU Affero GPL v.3 or later.
 I do not consider produced timetables to be derived works.

+Some fonts and icons are from other sources and have their own copyrights and licenses.
+They are all free, libre, and open-source.